sthiede/Comparative_Genomics/day1_morning/README.md

 ## Installing and setting up Cyberduck for file transfer

-During the workshop, we will transfer different output files from flux to your local system for exploration.
-Cyberduck makes it easier to drag and drop any remote file onto your local system.
-Offcourse, you can use "scp" to transfer files but Cyberduck will help us avoid typing long file paths and gives us a visual interface to manage the transfer.
+During the workshop, we will transfer different output files from flux to your local system.
+Cyberduck makes it easier to drag and drop any remote file onto your local system and vice versa.
+Offcourse, you can use "scp" to transfer files but Cyberduck gives a visual interface to manage file transfer and helps avoid typing long file paths.

 >1.
 Go to [this](https://cyberduck.io/) cyberduck website and download the executable for your respective operating system.
 >2.
 Double-click on the downloaded zip file to unzip it and double click the cyberduck icon.